bburan/abr/README.md

 The current waveform is displayed as a thick, black line.
 Once a threshold is specified, subthreshold waveforms are indicated by a dashed line.
 The selected point is indicated by a white square.
 Negativities are indicated by triangles, positivities as squares.
 Red is P1/N1, yellow is P2/N2, green is P3/N3, light blue is P4/N4, and dark blue is P5/N5.

-The following keys can be used when analyzing a waveform:

-    Up/Down arrows
-        Select previous/next waveform in the series
-    Right/Left arrows
-        Move a toggled peak left or right along the waveform.
-Movement of the peak will "snap" to estimated peaks in the waveform.
-To adjust the peak in fine increments, hold down the alt key simultaneously.
-    Number keys 1-5
-        Select the corresponding peak on the current waveform.
-To select N1-5, hold down alt while pressing the corresponding number.
-    I
-        Estimates P1-5 for all waveforms on the first press.
-N1-5 for all waveforms on the second press.
-After that, nothing happens.
-    U
-        Updates guess for corresponding P or N of successive waveforms based on position of currently toggled P or N.
-    N
-        Toggles normalized view of waveform.
-    +/- keys
-        Increases/decreases scaling factor of waveform.
-    S
-        Saves amplitude and latency of peaks.
-    T
-        Set threshold to current waveform.
-    Alt+Up
-        Indicate that all waveforms are below threshold.
-    Alt+Down
-        Indicate that all waveforms are above threshold.

-Some keys will repeat if you hold down the key, which may be useful when navigating through the waveforms or adjusting the location of a peak.
+Instructions for using the program are included in the user interface.

 # Attributions

 Code relating to marking points unscoreable and/or shifting waveforms up/down to ensure they don't run off the plot are adapted from work performed for the United States government and, therefore, are in the public domain.
-All other part of the code remain licensed under the BSD.
+All other part of the code remain licensed under the BSD 3-clause.